chaintope/tapyrus-signer/doc/federation.md

 ## Overview

-The Tapyrus Signer Network is a permissioned network consisting of identifiable signers who can control to sign blocks.
+The Tapyrus Signer Network is a permitted network consisting of identifiable signers who can control to sign blocks.
-These signers can not only sign blocks but also can control the identity of the participants on the network themselves.
+These signers cannot only sign blocks but also can control the identity of the participants on the network themselves.
 We introduce Federation, which is consisted of a set of identifiable signers and the features to maintain their access controls.

 A new signer joining the network needs to get approval from the signers who belongs to the Federation.